 Seniors and individuals with disabilities should never feel forgotten — not in our policies, not in our budgets, and not in our communities.

 What sets me apart is not just my experience, but my approach: I’m well-balanced, approachable, and focused on getting things done.
-I love my neighbors, support our small businesses, and genuinely care about the direction of our city.
+I love my neighbors, support our small businesses, and genuinely care about the direction of our community.
 If you reach out to me, I’ll listen.
 If something needs fixing, I’ll take action.